Lamotrigine

 You can take this medication with or without food.

-Dispersible tablets can be chewed, swallowed whole or dispersed in room temperature water.
-To disperse the tablet, cover the tablet with one teaspoon of water and allow it to dissolve.
-The entire amount should then be taken or consumed.
+Dispersible tablets can be chewed, swallowed whole or dispersed in room temperature water .
+To disperse the tablet, cover the tablet with one teaspoon of water and allow it to dissolve .
+The entire amount should then be taken/consumed.

-Do not stop taking or adjust the dose of this medication without consulting your healthcare professional.
-Do not change the medication that was dispensed to you without informing your healthcare professional.
+Do not stop taking or adjust the dose of this medication without consulting your healthcare professionals.
+Do not change brands or dosage forms of the medication without informing your healthcare professional.

 If you miss a dose, take the missed dose as soon as you remember.
 If it is almost time for your next dose, take only the usual dose.
 Do not double your dose or use extra medication to make up for the missed dose.

-Inform your healthcare professional if you have the following medical conditions before starting on lamotrigine:
+Inform your healthcare professionals if you have the following medical conditions before starting on lamotrigine:

 • Liver problems